-The range of code unit values 0xD800-0xDFFF is used to encode surrogate pairs; the above transformation combines a UTF-16 surrogate pair into a UTF-32 representation and encodes the resulting 21-bit value in UTF-8.
+The range of code unit values 0xD800-0xDFFF is used to encode surrogate pairs; the above transformation combines an UTF-16 surrogate pair into an UTF-32 representation and encodes the resulting 21-bit value in UTF-8.
 Decoding reconstructs the surrogate pair.

 RFC 3629 prohibits the decoding of invalid UTF-8 octet sequences.
 For example, the invalid sequence C0 80 must not decode into the character U+0000.
-Implementations of the Decode algorithm are required to throw a URIError when encountering such invalid sequences.
+Implementations of the Decode algorithm are required to throw an URIError when encountering such invalid sequences.

 decodeURI (encodedURI)